-However, the current NDF and the listing on Appendix I of CITES does not preclude collection of sawfish for use in domestic aquaria.
+All three sawfish species are listed on Appendix I of CITES which largely prohibits international trade in these species.
+It does not however preclude collection of sawfish for use in domestic aquaria.
 The collection of largetooth sawfish for the domestic aquarium trade in Northern Territory waters may only be undertaken by permit from the Director of Fisheries and only for the purpose of supply to public aquariums.
 Under Western Australian state government legislation, sawfish are a totally protected species that may not be collected or kept for aquarium purposes.
 Largetooth sawfish are a protected species in Queensland and take of specimens is prohibited without a permit.
 As of 2013, there are five current general fisheries permits that allow the collecting of sawfish species in Queensland waters.
 Three of the permits allow the taking of sawfish species for research purposes and the other two allow the taking of sawfish species to supply to aquaria for the purpose of public display or public education.
 There is no take allowed of any sawfish species in the Great Barrier Reef Marine Park.

 There are currently only a small number of sawfish and river shark specimens held in Australian aquariums.
-As the current rate of capture of sawfish for public aquaria is restricted to domestic establishments only, and the current rate of extraction is very low, it is now unlikely that the collection of live sawfish for the aquarium trade posses a significant threat to sawfish populations in Australian waters.
+The current rate of capture of sawfish for public aquaria is restricted to domestic establishments only, and the current rate of extraction is low.
+The collection of live sawfish for aquarium trade has the potential to be a significant threat to sawfish populations in Australian waters unless the moratorium is enforced.